-- Outstanding leadership skills, a substantial record of achievement, and a reputation for taking a strategic perspective and delivers results. - Demonstrated understanding of and commitment to current WH&S legislation and its practical application in the workplace to ensure field, scientific, industrial and domestic operations are conducted safely. - Undertake complex analysis and interpretation and apply significant judgement in decision making while managing risk. - Demonstrated commitment to contemporary environmental management principles and practices.
+- Experience in successfully coordinating, implementing and/or supporting a diverse range of policies, programs and projects, including logistics and science projects to ensure AAp objectives and priorities are met. - Demonstrated understanding of and commitment to current WH&S legislation and its practical application in the workplace to ensure scientific and logistics operations are conducted safely. - A proven ability to apply risk management methodologies, as well as compliance and assurance processes in the maritime environment. - Demonstrated commitment to contemporary environmental management principles and practices.